dedalusmax/live-chef/cli-steps.md

 - add login method: loging(user: User)
 - add body inside: return this.service.save<User>(this.apiPath + '/login', user);

-## Step 4: adding template and styles for a component
+## Step 4: adding template and styles for a login component to work

 - browse to the KO project and find app/templates/login.html
 - copy all the HTML into the login.component.html

+changes in the login.component.html:

 - change the link of the chef.png to: ./assets/chef.png
 - show the app
 - change the bindings, from: data-bind="value: username" into [(ngModel)]="model.username"